First Year Student Information

 Registration

-Fall 2024 registration may be accomplished any time after July 1, but you will want to communicate with your advisor and the GPC before enrolling.
-All students must enroll no later than Monday, September 2, 2024, but enrolling by August 15, 2024 is preferred (classes begin Tuesday, September 3, 2024).
-Prior to enrolling for fall 2024, incoming first years should meet, via Zoom or in-person, with the GPC and their incoming advisors.
+Fall 2026 registration may be accomplished any time after July 1, but you will want to communicate with your advisor and the GPC before enrolling.
+All students must enroll no later than Monday, September 7, 2026, but enrolling before August 10, 2026 is preferred (classes begin Tuesday, September 8, 2026).
+Prior to enrolling for fall 2026, incoming first years should meet, via Zoom or in-person, with the GPC and their incoming advisors.
 The sooner these meetings occur, the sooner students can enroll.
-International student should review the ISSS website for registration information.
+International students should review the ISSS website for registration information.

-New students will be assigned their initial adviser in early summer; students should consult with their advisers about their initial course enrollment.
+New students will be assigned their initial advisor in early summer; students should consult with their advisors about their initial course enrollment.
 First and second year students typically register for 9-14 credits.

 Members of the Graduate Student Life Committee (GSLC) will assign you a student mentor sometime in early summer.